-Utah Valley has some pretty amazing places you can go to experience animals firsthand and we're not just talking cats and dogs either!
+Utah Valley has some amazing places you can go to experience animals firsthand and we're not just talking cats and dogs either!
 Here in the valley, you can rent a llama, do yoga with goats, play with foxes, ride ponies, and so much more!
 Here are our 8 favorite places to have some fun with cute little (and not so little) creatures!

 1. Wild Wonders